Correlation distances in social networks: Theory

 \section{Theory}

 In this section we define a number of quantities centered around the concept of assortativity.
 We start by defining a graph or network as an ordered pair $G = (\VV, \EE)$, where $\VV$ is the set of nodes and $\EE$ is the set of edges.
 The number of nodes and edges in a network are written $N=|\VV|$ and $L=|\EE|$, respectively.
-Denoting the adjacency matrix by $A$, with elements $A_{ij}$, the degree $k_i$ of node $i$ is given by $k_i = \sum_jA_{ij}$.
+Denoting the adjacency matrix by $A$, with elements $A_{ij}$, the degree $k$ of node $i$ is given by $k_i = \sum_jA_{ij}$.
 The mean degree of the network is given by $\langle k \rangle = \sum_i k_i/N $.
 Although our results may be extended to directed graphs, for the purposes of this study, we focus solely on undirected networks, meaning that $A_{ij} = A_{ji}$.
-It follows that $2L=\sum_{i,j}A_{ij}=\sum_{i}k_{i} = \sum_k k p_k, $ where $p_k$ is the degree distribution so the final term is just $N$ times the mean degree of the network.
+It follows that $2L=\sum_{i,j}A_{ij}=\sum_{i}k_{i} = \sum_k k p_k$, where $p_k$ is the probability that a randomly chosen node has degree $k$, and so the final term is just $N$ times the mean degree of the network.

 The shortest path between nodes $i$ and $j$ is the path from $i$ to $j$ that traverses the minimal number of edges.
 We define the length of this path by $\lambda_{ij}$, noting that the path itself is often not unique.
 It is common for networks to consist of disconnected components, or sets of nodes that are mutually reachable by traversing edges.
-When this is the case, there exists no path between nodes $i$ and $j$ belonging to distinct components and, by convention, we then set $\lambda_{ij}=\infty$.
+When this is the case, there exists no path between nodes $i$ and $j$ belonging to distinct components and by convention we set $\lambda_{ij}=\infty$.
 To define the average path length $\ell$ it is convenient to introduce $\Gamma$, the number of components of a graph and to define $C_m$, with $m\in\{1,2,\hdots,\Gamma\})$, as the $m^{\rm th}$ component, which contains $n_m$ nodes.
 Summing over all pairs of a connected component, the average path length is given by

 The greatest shortest path length $\ell_{\rm{max}}$ is known as the diameter of the network.